Your browser has been identified as .

 Important notes:

 The City provides ratepayers with four waste vouchers per year.
 You will find these vouchers attached to your annual rates notice.
+If you are renting, please contact your property manager/owner for your waste vouchers.

 The vouchers provide free disposal of: